Last time… Bad Data was revealed to be pervasive and costly

 The network created amongst different companies producing, handling and/or distributing a specific product.
 Specifically, the supply chain encompasses the steps it takes to get a good or service from the supplier to the customer

 Managing the supply chain involves exchanges of data among participants.
 It is easy to see that exchanging bad data would disrupt the chain, adding cost, delay, and risk of ultimate delivery failure to the supply chain mix.
 With sufficient bad data, the value delivered by a managed supply chain would come at a higher cost and risk.
+One approach to risk reduction is supply chain segmentation.
+You can read more about it in this guide called “Supply Chain Segmentation: why you should segment your supply chain”.

 Consider the graphic of supply chain management and the problems our survey respondents found in their experiences with supply chains and bad data.
 Click on the graphics to see them in full size.